 - Consumers can access the app with a simple click.

 - The ability to send push notification to users highlighting special offers.

 - Feature products, menus and much more in an easy-to-view format.

 Want to learn more about building a stronger mobile presence?
-Check out our free mobile e-book Making the Most of the Mobile Experience for tips on connecting with mobile consumers.
+Check out our free mobile e-book for tips on connecting with mobile consumers.